akvo/akvo-reporting/Documentation/tutorials/crosstab_with_params/crosstab_with_params.md

 ![Screenshot][50]

 A comment about the metric column.
-In the crosstab we want to display the amount, i.e. the total count of some property.
+In the crosstab we want to display the amount, i.e. the total count, of some property.
 This is accomplished by counting the number of unique rows present of the chosen type.
 For this we need a field that we know is different for every record in the dataset.
 The survey identifier fits that bill perfectly.

 The resulting dataset in the outline: